LitoKarageorgou/floral-design-studio/README.md

 - Redesigned the rest of the pages to have the same max-width.
 - Added Clients Section on Services Pages and made adjustments to the design.
 - Fixed bugs.
-- Started correcting BEM methodology on the code.
+- Started correcting BEM methodology and Single Source of Truth on the code.